hippothebrave/prettycopy/docs/index.md

 ### Command Line
 Copy a piece of text.

 In the command line, type `prettycopy [function_name] [any_args]`.

 PrettyCopy will print the (corrected) contents of your clipboard.

 When you paste, the text will already be corrected!

 There are also optional *flags.*

 `--no-output` will prevent PrettyCopy from copying your clipboard contents to the terminal.
 (Useful for long inputs.)

-`--text "your_text_here"` allows you to use a command-line string (to the left of the flag, encased in quotation marks) instead of your current clipboard contents.
+`--text "your_text_here"` allows you to use a command-line string (to the right of the flag, encased in quotation marks) instead of your current clipboard contents.
 Note that *your clipboard contents will still be replaced*!

 Confused?
 Type `prettycopy --help` to get a list of possible functions, and `prettycopy [function_name] --help` to get help for any particular function.